lilactown/pyramid/README.md

 performance tradeoffs of these query languages don't make sense, which is where pyramid can shine.

+Pyramid focuses on doing essential things like selecting data from and traversing relationships between entities, while eschewing arbitrary logic like what SQL and datalog provide.
+What it lacks in features it makes up for in read performance when combined with a data store that has fast in-memory look ups of entities by key, such as Clojure maps.
+It can also be extended to databases like Datomic, DataScript and Asami.

 ## What

 Pyramid aims to be useful at each evolutionary stage of a progam where one needs